almendria/laws/README.md

 ¶4.
 The United Socialist Republics shall be a socialist nation following Marxism and shall be under the administration of the Communist Party of the United Socialist Republic (“Communist Party”).

 ## §2.
 Legislative
+### ¶1.
+Establishment
 The National Assembly shall exist as the federal unicameral parliament of the United Socialist Republics and its jurisdiction shall exist throughout the entire nation.

-¶2.
+### ¶2.
+Membership
 Every citizen shall be a member of the National Assembly.

+### ¶3.
+Jurisdiction
-¶3.The National Assembly has general jurisdiction in all decisions that are not restricted by this Constitution.
+The National Assembly has general jurisdiction in all decisions that are not restricted by this Constitution.

-¶4.
+### ¶4.
+Types of Proposals
 There shall exist three types of proposals to the National Assembly–
 1. Acts, which relate to creating, amending, or deleting Acts;
 2. Referendums, which relate to creating, amending, or deleting federal jurisdictions, creating a new Constitution or amending or deleting this Constitution;
 3. Decrees, which relate to informal direct action interpreted as law with no accompanying act.

-¶5.
+### ¶5.
+Authority Over Executive
 The National Assembly shall have general jurisdiction over the executive branch and may create Ministries and other bodies to enforce its laws.

-¶6.
+### ¶6.
+Ministries
 The primary executive ministries shall include:
 1. Ministry of Agriculture;
 2. Ministry of the Economy;
 3. Ministry of Education;